• gastromancy •

 Meaning: 1.
 Telling someone's fortune from the noises of the stomach interpreted as words (a giant leap forward from the use of entrails for the same purpose).
 2. Fortune-telling using a clear pot-bellied glass bowl filled with water placed in front of candles (a forerunner of crystal-ball gazing).

 Notes: Did you ever wonder what people did before television?
-Today's word names a popular 17th century after-dinner pastime that declined in the 18th century when people discovered that practitioners of gastromancy were using ventriloquism (gastriloquism?) to deceive their audiences.
+Today's word is the name of a popular 17th century after-dinner pastime that declined in the 18th century with the introduction of antacids and the discovery that practitioners of gastromancy were using ventriloquism (gastriloquism?) to deceive their audiences.
 (Some have suggested that the US Office of Management and Budget still uses it for predicting US budgetary needs.)
-The adjective and agent noun is gastromantic [gæs-trê-mæn-tik].
+The adjective and personal noun is gastromantic [gæs-trê-mæn-tik].

 In Play: Are you getting tired of watching TV after dinner?
 Then just stay at the table and introduce gastromancy with an off-hand comment like: "I just adored the cabbage, black beans, and sausage, Frederica.
 Now, let's see what we can predict about tomorrow's market through gastromancy."
 If you don't want to play, you at least have a more sophisticated term for stomach-rumblings, "After a few beers your stomach is a gastromantic chorale, George.
 I predict you are in for a long night of heart-burn and indigestion."
 Finally, we could use it rather like "Gesundheit" after a sneeze: "Gastromancy!" after a gurgle, could mean "Happy digestion!"